LLNL/shroud/docs/struct.rst

 -----

-Each class in the input file will create a struct which acts as a shadow class for the C++ class.
-A pointer to an instance is saved in the shadow class.
-This pointer is then passed down to the C++ routines to be used as the *this* instance.
+Each class in the input file will create a struct which acts as a container for the C++ class.
+Shroud referes to this as a capsule, inspired by the Python capsule object.
+A pointer to an instance is saved in the capsule along with memory management information.
+A pointer to the capsule is passed down to the C wrapper which passes the address of the instance to the C++ routines to be used as the *this* instance.

 Using the tutorial as an example, a simple class is defined in the C++ header as: